uhvesta/bazel-gazelle/README.md

 `rerun` does this:

-1. load the saved frozen snapshot
+1. load the saved frozen snapshot metadata
 2. patch only the changed/new/deleted paths
+3. start per-parser cache loads in the background
-3. reuse cached parsed models for unchanged files
+4. reuse cached parsed models for unchanged files
-4. rerun the whole Gazelle algorithm against the patched snapshot
+5. rerun the whole Gazelle algorithm against the patched snapshot
-5. save the updated snapshot back to disk
+6. save the updated snapshot back to disk

 This means `rerun` is already useful even without a built-in watcher.